homelight/worksheets/README.md

-## Overview
+## Introductory Example

-Let's start with a motivating example, easily representing a borrower's legal name, age, and determining if they are of legal age to get a mortgage.
+Let's start with a motivating example, easily representing a borrower's legal name, date of birth, and determining if they are of legal age to get a mortgage.

-We first describe the domain in a special purpose language
+We start by giving the definition for what data describe a `borrower` worksheet

 	worksheet borrower {
 		1:first_name text